fossi-foundation/wishbone/src/b3/source/01_introduction.rst

    Point-to-point interconnection.

 Port Size
   The width of the WISHBONE data ports in bits.
   Also see: granularity and operand size.

 QWORD
   A unit of data that is 64-bits wide.
   Also see: BYTE, WORD and DWORD.

 Router
   A software tool that physically routes interconnection paths between logic gates.
   Applies to both FPGA and ASIC devices.

 RTL
   1. Register-transfer logic.
      A design methodology that moves data between registers.
      Data is latched in the registers at one or more stages along the path of signal propagation.
      The WISHBONE specification uses a synchronous RTL design methodology where all registers use a common clock.
   2. Register-transfer level.
      A description of computer operations where data transfers from register to register, latch to latch and through logic gates.
-(3) A level of descrip- tion of a digital design in which the clocked behavior of the design is expressly described in terms of data transfers between storage elements (which may be implied) and combinatorial logic (which may represent any computing logic or arithmetic-logic-unit).
+  3. A level of description of a digital design in which the clocked behavior of the design is expressly described in terms of data transfers between storage elements (which may be implied) and combinatorial logic (which may represent any computing logic or arithmetic-logic-unit).
      RTL modeling allows design hierarchy that represents a structural description of other RTL models.

 Shared Bus Interconnection
   The shared bus interconnection is a system where a MASTER initiates addressable bus cycles to a target SLAVE.
-Traditional buses such as VMEbus and PCI bus use this type of interconnec- tion.
+  Traditional buses such as VMEbus and PCI bus use this type of interconnection.
   As a consequence of this architecture, only one MASTER at a time can use the interconnection resource (i.e. bus).
   Figure :numref:`sharedbus` shows an example of a WISHBONE shared bus inter- connection.

 .. _sharedbus:
 .. figure:: _static/sharedbus.*